ahnpj/incident-response-and-investigations/web-application-compromise-investigations/web-server-defacement-malicious-file-upload-investigation/investigation-walkthrough.md

 </blockquote>

+##### 🔷 Action on Objectives Phase Step 5

-#### (Objective 4 - Step 5) To deepen my investigaton, I used a query to review firewall logs for traffic sent from the web server to 23.22.63.114</h4>
+To deepen my investigaton, I used a query to review firewall logs for traffic sent from the web server to 23.22.63.114</h4>

 To do so, I checked Fortigate UTM data to help determine whether this outbound connection was permitted, blocked, or flagged as suspicious, which gave more insight into the server’s network behavior and possible compromise indicators.
 I searched for the top three external IPs that showed when I searched outbound traffic from the webserver: `40.80.148.42`, `22.23.63.114`, and `192.168.250.40`.
 I found an SQL injection attempt  from `40.80.148.42` by looking at the `signature` field.